Today I am doing a happy dance because two of my children come home from nearly two weeks away at camp – over a thousand miles away!

 Flying on a Major Airline With Raw Milk

 Yes, it’s true.
 I actually successfully dared to fly on a major airline by checking a (very) large cooler jammed full of (gasp) 5 gallons of raw milk and a pound of raw butter.

 Horrors!
 And to think TSA didn’t lock me up!
 I didn’t even get a strip search!

 It’s not too hard actually.
 The trick is to be totally cool about it.
 If you start sweating profusely and acting nervous at the checked bags line, you’ll likely cause the TSA’s laser focus to zero in on you and cause you problems.

 There’s nothing wrong with raw milk, is there?
 No, there isn’t.
 It’s still a free country.
 If we want to drink raw milk as free citizens of the United States, we can and there’s no law against flying with it in your personal possession even across state lines.

 I did take precautions and remove the raw milk and raw butter labels from the containers.
 If TSA chose to open the cooler (which they did not), then the items would just be containers of milk and butter to them.

 The bag check agents were totally professional and courteous and asked all the appropriate questions.
 They asked what was in the cooler and why.
 I told them the (goat) milk was for my children’s special diet at camp.
-Some of it was frozen milk and some was fresh.
+Some of the half gallons were frozen milk and some were fresh.